OriHoch/docker-machine-server/scripts/KAMATERA-CLUSTER.md

 curl -H "Host: test-web-app.your-domain.com" http://your.node.ip.address/
 ```

-You can now set a DNS A record to that IP
+You can now set a DNS A record to that IP and set an SSL certificate by editing the web-app Ingress

 ## Next Steps